raazgupta/fpga_smith_waterman_algo/README.md

 - Find the AFI IDs by opening the file: timestamp_afi_id.txt
 - Check when the Code is in 'avaiable' state by running: aws ec2 describe-fpga-images --fpga-image-ids FpgaImageId
 - When it is available, to execute the application on fpga, from the System folder execute: <br/>
+cp .exe file from System folder to tools folder<br/>
 source $AWS_FPGA_REPO_DIR/sdaccel_setup.sh<br/>
 sudo sh<br/>
 source /opt/xilinx/xrt/setup.sh<br/>